On the Testimony of Two Witnesses

 Psalm 29:7 reads, “The voice of the Lord strikes with flashes of lightning.”
 This lightning that comes from the mouth of the Lord in Psalm 29:7 I believe is the fire from heaven mentioned in Revelation 13:13.
 Echoing the fact that fire comes from the mouth of the Lord when He comes on the clouds of heaven, Psalm 18:8-9 reads, “Smoke rose from his nostrils; consuming fire came from his mouth, burning coals blazed out of it.
 He parted the heavens and came down; dark clouds were under his feet.”
 Is this lighting or fire from heaven the fire which proceeds out of the mouth of the two witnesses in v.
 5?

-Revelation 11:5 Commentary: The Two Witnesses Have Power over the Fire-Breathing Leviathan, Rome.
+Preterism Explained and Interpreted, A Commentary of Revelation 11:5: The Two Witnesses Have Power over the Fire-Breathing Leviathan, Rome.

 When fire is said to come from the mouths of the two witnesses in v.
 5, four complimentary points seem to be implied all of which point back to Jesus Christ: First as stated above, the fire that proceeds from the mouth of the two witnesses points to their prophetic power (Jeremiah 5:14).
 This prophetic power points to Christ because “Jesus is the spirit of prophecy (Revelation 19:10).”29 Second as implied above, this fire hints at the coming of Christ on the clouds of heaven (Matthew 24:30, Mark 14:62, Luke 21:27) as God had done so often in the Old Testament.
 When the Lord came on the clouds of heaven fire from heaven is said to come from God’s mouth (2 Samuel 22:9; Psalm 18:7-9; 29:7; Isaiah 33:10-14).
 This fire from heaven was a sign and symbol of Christ’s coming on the clouds of heaven in judgment (Matthew 24:27).
 Third this phrase shows that these two witnesses possess the power of Elijah who in 2 Kings 1:10 called down fire from heaven before killing the prophets of Baal.
 Elijah was to pave the way for the coming of Christ (Malachi 4:5, Matthew 11:14).
 Furthermore, as will be explained below there also seems to be a way in which Jesus’ ministry displayed the power of both Moses and Elijah.
 And lastly the author of Revelation implies that these two witnesses control the mighty leviathan, later identified as Rome, who also pours forth fire from his mouth (Job 41:19, Revelation 9:17).
 See Revelation 9: A Preterist Commentary and Revelation 13: A Preterist Commentary.
 As indicated in Revelation 10: A Preterist Commentary, it is the divine Christ who guides the Roman army to attack Israel in fulfillment of Job 41:1.
 Thus clothed with divinity, it is Jesus Christ Himself who acting like the Lord in the Old Testament pours forth fire from His mouth when He comes in judgment on a nation whether directly (2 Samuel 22:9; Psalm 18:7-9; 29:7; Isaiah 33:10-14) or indirectly through a prophet (Jeremiah 5:14) or through His punishing army (Job 41:19, Revelation 9:17).
 I believe that every time Revelation mentions fire from heaven or fire proceeding from something or someone’s mouth it is a Biblical hint that this fire is ultimately coming from and pointing back to Jesus Christ as a sign of divine judgment.
 After all it was Jesus Christ who was ultimately responsible for orchestrating Israel’s demise during the Jewish War as was explained in the commentary on Revelation 10.

-Revelation 11:5 Commentary: Jesus the Son of Ananus was Harmed Daily, and as a Result Jerusalem burned to the Ground in Fulfillment of v.
+A Covenant Eschatology Exposition and Commentary of Revelation 11:5: Jesus the Son of Ananus was Harmed Daily, and as a Result Jerusalem burned to the Ground in Fulfillment of v.
 5.

 The leviathan was a seven-headed sea monster.
 The fact that the leviathan was a many-headed sea monster is made explicit in Psalm 74:14: “You crushed the heads of Leviathan.”
 The seven-headed beast of Revelation representing Rome is the leviathan.
 This beast, the leviathan, according to Job 41:19, has the power to breathe firebrands: “Out of his [the leviathan’s] mouth go burning torches; sparks of fire leap forth.”
 Firebrands are burning torches used as weapons of war.
 In this verse, John asserts that anyone who tries to harm these witnesses will ultimately be killed by firebrands launched into the city by the leviathan representing the Roman army.30 Both Jesus Christ and Jesus the son of Ananus were harmed by the inhabitants of Jerusalem.
 In The Wars of the Jews, Josephus says that Jesus the son of Ananus was beaten daily;31 consequently, the Roman army launched firebrands into the city in fulfillment of Revelation 9:7; and Jerusalem burned to the ground.